Review: Chase Ink Business Preferred Credit Card – Best for Business Spending?

 - Must redeem for travel expenses of some kind to get the best value for your points

 The Ink Business Preferred is designed for small business owners who travel, probably at least a few times per year.

 It has a 95 annual fee, so you’ll want to use it enough each year to make that fee worth it.
 This card might be right for you if you spend a lot in the bonus reward categories, because you’ll earn 3X points per dollar on the first $150,000 of spending for:

 - Advertising purchases made with social media sites and search engines

-You can also earn a nice signup bonus of 80,000 points for spending $5,000 in the first 3 months, worth $1,000 when redeemed through Chase Ultimate Rewards.
-That will give you 1.25 cents per point, or a maximum of 3.75% cash back equivalent.
+Chase will give you 1.25 cents per point for travel redemptions through the Ultimate Rewards program; at that rate you’d earn a 3.75% cash back equivalent in the 3X categories.
 Or you can transfer your points to a travel partner, where you could get 6% cash back or more.